-This Vauxhall was originally conceived as a grand prix car.
-It was conventionally designed but featured technologically advanced engineering and looked to be a strong contender.
+This Vauxhall was conventionally designed but featured technologically advanced engineering and looked to be a strong contender for the Grand Prix.
 However, by the time testing was completed, the 1921 season was over.
 In 1922 the Grand Prix formula was changed from 3 to 2 litres, essentially making Vauxhall’s racing car instantly obsolete.
-The lack of foresight by Vauxhall’s design team, with regards to the well-publicised forthcoming grand prix rule change remains a mystery.
+The lack of foresight by Vauxhall’s design team, with regards to the well-publicised forthcoming Grand Prix rule change remains a mystery.

 Vauxhall were, however, able to enter the Isle of Man TT race, using former riding mechanics as the drivers.
 Of the three cars entered, one finished third and the other fifth.
-One of the Vauxhalls did set the fastest lap of the race, suggesting greater success with more experienced drivers.
+One of the Vauxhalls did set the fastest lap of the race.

 The cars had further success under private ownership, including a modified version of one of these cars raced by Raymond Mays in the Shelsley Walsh Hill-climb, setting the outright fastest time on four occasions between 1928 and 1933.